-By focusing attention on one thing, we single it out; we define it as a Particularity.
-As we focus on one thing, we withdraw attention from all the other possible things, leaving them mingled in with our subconscious, peripheral awareness.
+By focusing attention on one thing, we single it out; we Pull it forward and define it as a Particularity.
+As we focus on that one thing, we withdraw attention from all the other possible things, leaving them mingled in with our subconscious, peripheral awareness.

 The one who, or that which, has the capacity to single-out something, actualizing it from its state of mingled-in potentiality, is called, in terms of Quadernity, the INformable (the potential Observer/Creator).
 This is not to say that Quadernity’s INformable must be a person or anything else with a consciousness similar to the waking human mind; it is to say that an interaction occurs between something already measurable/physical and something that remains immeasurable/metaphysical.

 The INformable is itself already actualized.
 Anything already singled-out has an inside-space that holds its parts together, a boundary that mediates input and output, and an outside space, or emanating field, which repels unwanted input.
 Only input for which there is a receptor at the boundary is welcomed/Pulled into the inside space.
 The INformable reacts to, is altered by, or registers a change in its own position, momentum, inertia, density, etc., due to proximal mingled-in potentialities.